EPCCed/dirac-docs/docs/tursa-user-guide/sw-environment.md

 add more information:

 ```
-auser@login01:~> module load cray-fftw/4.0.5
+auser@login01:~> module load openmpi/4.1.1-cuda11.4.1

+        UCX 1.12.0 compiled with cuda 11.4.1 loaded

+        OpenMPI 4.1.1 with cuda-11.4.1 and UCX 1.12.0  loaded
 ```

-will load OpenMPI version 4.0.5 into your environment, regardless of the default.
+will load OpenMPI version 4.1.1 with CUDA 11.4.1 into your environment, regardless of the default.

-If you want to remove software from your environment, `module remove` will remove a loaded module:
+If you want to remove software from your environment, `module rm` will remove a loaded module:

 ```
-auser@login01:~> module remove openmpi
+auser@login01:~> module rm openmpi
 ```

 will unload what ever version of `openmpi` (even if it is not the